Spy × Family: Plot

-Map of Westalis and Ostania in the manga (left) and the anime (right).
-Note the strong similarity with the divided geography of Germany during the Cold War.

-In order to maintain the state of peace between the rival nations of Westalis and Ostania, (Note: Westalis and Ostania are alternate-world versions of West and East Germany, respectively.) a Westalian agent code-named "Twilight" is tasked with spying on politician Donovan Desmond, leader of the National Unity Party within Ostania.
+In order to maintain the state of peace between the rival nations of Westalis and Ostania, (Note: Westalis and Ostania are claimed by third-party sources to be inspired by West and East Germany, respectively; Endo has neither explicitly confirmed nor denied this belief, though in interviews he does not correct any questions implying that the manga is set in Germany.) a Westalian agent code-named "Twilight" is tasked with spying on politician Donovan Desmond, leader of the National Unity Party within Ostania.
 However, due to Desmond being notoriously reclusive, the only way Twilight can get close to him is to enroll a child in the same private school as Desmond's son, Damian, and pose as a fellow parent.

-To accomplish this and present the image of a happy family, he creates the alias of psychiatrist Dr. Loid Forger, who adopts a young orphan girl named Anya, and marries an Ostanian city hall clerk named Yor Briar.
+To accomplish this and present the image of a happy family, he creates the alias of psychiatrist Dr. Loid Forger, adopts a young orphan girl named Anya, and marries an Ostanian city hall clerk named Yor Briar.
 However, unbeknownst to him, Anya is a telepath, and Yor is in fact a professional assassin.
 Yor also sought a marriage of cover, because single adult women draw suspicion and attention in the paranoid Ostania.
-Neither Loid nor Yor are aware of each other's true identities or that of Anya who, thanks to her secret mind-reading powers, knows their true professions.
-The family later takes in a Great Pyrenees named Bond, who possesses precognitive abilities (unbeknownst to the entire family except Anya).
+Neither Loid nor Yor are aware of each other's true identities, nor that Anya's powers allow her to know their true professions.
+The family later takes in a Great Pyrenees dog named Bond, who possesses precognitive abilities (unbeknownst to the entire family except Anya).
 Despite these unknown factors and Twilight's occasional lapses of common sense due to years of being a spy, he must learn to play the role of the perfect father and husband to carry out his mission.
+All while attempting to earn the trust of his brother-in-law, Yuri Briar.

 Production

+In contrast to his previous works, manga author Tatsuya Endo was told by his editor Shihei Lin said that he and Endo are always conscious of the line where violence, a necessary aspect in a spy manga, is given a pass for comedy's sake.
+With Tista and Blade of the Moon Princess both having a dark tone, the editor told Endo to give Spy × Family a more cheerful one.
+Anya was inspired by the main character of Rengoku no Ashe.
+Her extrasensory perception was decided early on, and Lin cited its use for comedic effect as one of the series' strengths.
+Lin said that the series has a broad readership among all ages and genders.
+He also cited Endo's clean art and ability to convey emotions as part of the manga's appeal.
+Endo conceived the series as a on theme of a "fake family", and try a different type of spy that work fiction that tends employ.
+He had no experience with spy families so he decided that the manga should focus instead on Loid's families and the lies each have.